 Don your plastic cap and cover it with your satin cap.
 Type 2 textures with fine strands can benefit from a pre-poo instead of a sealant, as it does not require as much oil as a hot oil treatment and will be cleansed of the hair.
 This will eliminate any trepidation about your hair being weighed down.

 Do you have fine hair?
-Have you used oils in your hair regimen?
+What are you favorite lightweight oils for fine hair?
 What’s your experience been?
 Please leave us a note below, and let us know your thoughts!

 This article has been updated for grammar and clarity.